matthias-meier-econ/matthias-meier-econ.github.io/README.md

 ### Welcome!

-I am an Assistant Professor at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
-My main research fields are Macroeconomics (Business Cycles, Monetary Economics, Firm Heterogeneity) and Econometrics (SVAR Models).
+I am an Assistant Professor at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>.
+I am a member of the Collaborative Research Center Transregio 224 <a href="https://www.crctr224.de/en/about/" target="_blank">(CRC TR 224)</a>, funded by the German Research Foundation (DFG).
+My research interests are Macroeconomics and Econometrics.

 <font color="gray"><i><small>&diams; Click below to download CV.</small></i></font>
 ### <a href="https://www.dropbox.com/s/t9wdfw009zsq0os/cv_matthias_meier.pdf?dl=0" target="_blank">Curriculum Vitae</a>